bbvss/springboot-kafka-cdc/kafka-streams-aggregator/README.md

 or
 `export HOSTNAME=localhost`
-`mvnw clean package -f pom.xml -Pnative -Dnative-image.container-runtime=docker`
+`./mvnw clean package -f pom.xml -Pnative -Dnative-image.container-runtime=docker`

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.